fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m1-exercise-implement-delegates.md

 ## Replace custom delegates with strongly typed `Action` and `Func` delegates

 In C#, strongly typed delegates like `Action` and `Func` provide a way to define and use delegates without explicitly declaring custom delegate types.
-These are part of the `System` namespace and are commonly used for scenarios involving callbacks, event handling, or passing methods as parameters.
+These strongly typed delegates are part of the `System` namespace and are commonly used for scenarios involving callbacks, event handling, and other scenaraios where passing methods as parameters is required.

-In this task, you will replace custom delegate types with strongly typed delegates in the BankAccount and Bank classes.
+In this task, you replace custom delegate types with strongly typed delegates in the BankAccount and Bank classes.

-1. Open the BankAccount.cs file and then scroll to the top of the file.
+1. Open the BankAccount.cs file, and then scroll to the top of the file.

 1. Comment out the custom delegate definition: